 Whilst the use of online reputation management tools can be employed to tackle any fake bad reviews the truth often has a way of coming out and staying out but nevertheless, the person reading reviews should exercise common sense and assess whether there is a pattern of behaviour, whether this pattern can be apportioned across a wide selection of reviewers and whether these reviews are verified or if the reviewed business has responded to and legitimised those bad reviews via their response?

 The reviews included here are a sample of negative reviews made on Trustpilot in the last couple of weeks.
-In the interest of providing balance we looked at all other reviews in the same sample period of 9th to 14th June but could not locate a positive review about Yell and its PPC services.
+In the interest of providing balance we looked at all other reviews in the same sample period of 9th to 14th June but could not locate a positive review about Yell PPC services.

 Again, not wanting to be unfair given the argument (whether true or not) that some people are more motivated to give a negative review than a positive one and that perhaps the sample period was too short, we widened the sample period to look for any positive review about Yell’s PPC services and even when looking as far back as Jan 1st 2018 to today [June 25th 2018], we could not find a positive review of Yell that contained a reference to ‘PPC’ but we did sadly find many more negative reviews referencing ‘PPC’.